Electronics notes/802.11 (WiFi)

 more than two and you will be sharing the medium, and the speed divides right along.

-There's mixed-speed networks (like b + g + n, because they're all in the same 2.4GHz band).
+There's mixed-speed networks (e.g. b + g + n, because they're all in the same 2.4GHz band, though b is rare now and g less and less common).

 11ac is 5GHZ-only so does not have to share with b, g, or n at all.

-If you are a better nerd than me, you can in theory get 11ac to cary 1Gbps or even 4Gbps or 7Gbps.
-Yet most clients are not designed to ever even try for more than 400Mbps or so.
+If you are a better nerd than me, you can in theory get 11ac to carry 1Gbps or even 4Gbps or 7Gbps, but actually most devices don't even support that.

-Some laptops may aim for more, most tablets and particularly phones may not.
 (Technically this relates mostly to the the QAM and MIMO variants.
-Practically it relates to use cases as well, in that designers know you're not going to concurrently stream eight 4K streams on a single phone).
+Practically it relates to expected use cases as well.
+Phone designers know you're not going to concurrently stream eight 4K streams on a single phone).

-There's also some creative advertising going on (they've always done that with wifi, why stop now?), just arguably got more creative around 11n and 11ac.
-For example, your AP may have 1.3Gbit to spend, but never on just one client.
+There's also some creative advertising going on (always a marketer hobby around wifi, why stop now?), just arguably got more creative around 11n and 11ac.
+For example, your AP may indeed have 1.3Gbit to spend, but never gives more than a few hundred mbps to any one client.
 Often by specific design, even.

 As 11ac APs tend to be dual radio (providing 11n on 2.4GHz), the box label might add the 2.4GHz and 5GHz speeds together.
 Not because any one device gets to ever use that, but because marketing likes higher numbers.